openremote/openremote/README.md

 You can now open http://localhost:8080/ in your browser.

+** NOTE: Please be aware that currently by default the web server binds to all interfaces (i.e. "0.0.0.0") **

 ### Running tests

 You can run the tests of the `manager` project with `./gradlew test` or run the individual test classes in your IDE directly.
 The working directory must always be set to the project root diretory.